Discover the best 10 places on earth that don’t feel real, from surreal landscapes to otherworldly destinations.

 Cotton Castle

-Literally meaning the cotton castle in Turkish, Pamukkale is an extraordinary physical beauty in the province of southwestern Turkey.
-Staircase of travertine – type of carbonate sedimentary rocks which are formed from the deposition of limestone – is developed by mineral carbonate thermal springs that are available at the mountain side.
+The cotton castle in Turkish, Pamukkale is an extraordinary physical beauty in the province of southwestern Turkey.
+The staircase of travertine – a type of carbonate sedimentary rock that is formed from the deposition of limestone – is developed by mineral carbonate thermal springs that are available at the mountainside.
 White terraces are warm once more and each of them has crystal Turquoise water; it looks like a molded Frost on a waterfall which can also be described as the hill made of cotton.
 According to the best accounts, the heat and waters of this area have been attracting visitors for several thousand years as a spa resort.

 Giant’s Causeway, Northern Ireland